Denny-Meyer/IronHack_mid_term_real_state_regression/presentation/presentation_notes.md

  findings:
- Based on the regression model with the R2 of 0.86, we conclude that the below features drives the price
+ Based on the regression model with the R2 of 0.86, we conclude that the below features drives the price in the

 - map avg_price, location